 Starting with the Redstone 5 update, the Speech, Inking, & Typing page is splitting into two pages, including Speech and Inking & typing personalization.

-While in the Speech page, you won’t find new features, but this is now the place to turn Online speech recognition on or off.
+While in the Speech page, you won’t find new features, this is now the place to turn Online speech recognition on or off.

 Inking & typing personalization

-Although the Delivery Optimization page isn’t new to Settings app, it’s now being relocated, and you’ll now find this page in the “Update & Security” section, under “Windows Update.”
+Although the Delivery Optimization page isn’t new to the Settings app, it’s now being relocated, and you’ll now find this page in the “Update & Security” section, under “Windows Update.”

 What’s new on input experience

 Windows 10 version 1809 also includes Unicode 11 which comes with 157 new emojis, including superheroes, redheads, a softball, a pirate flag and a llama.